Jesugbenga/Jesugbenga/README.md

 # Hi, I'm Jesugbenga 👋

 I'm a **B.Sc.
-Computer Science Student** at the University of Alberta and am passionate about scalable services and efficient system architecture.
+Computer Science Student** at the University of Alberta and am passionate about building scalable services and efficient system architecture.

 - 🔭 I’m currently working on Research in data analysis and mobile app development.
 - 🌱 I’m currently learning cloud engineering concepts and optimising legacy systems.